LosFuegos/Car/Submission/writeup_template.md

 ![alt text][image2]

-I then recorded the vehicle recovering from the left side and right sides of the road back to center so that the vehicle would learn to ....
-These images show what a recovery looks like starting from ... :
+I then recorded the vehicle recovering from the left side and right sides of the road back to center so that the vehicle would learn to recover on its own.
+These images show what a recovery looks like starting from the edge of track back to center lane:

 ![alt text][image3]
 ![alt text][image4]
 ![alt text][image5]

-Then I repeated this process on track two in order to get more data points.

 To augment the data sat, I also flipped images and angles thinking that this would ...
 For example, here is an image that has then been flipped:

 ![alt text][image6]
 ![alt text][image7]

-Etc ....
+And Here is a Fully Processed Image.

+![alt text][image8]

-After the collection process, I had X number of data points.
-I then preprocessed this data by ...
+After the collection process, I had 288,684 number of data points.

-I finally randomly shuffled the data set and put Y% of the data into a validation set.
+I finally randomly shuffled the data set and put 25% of the data into a validation set.
+In drive.py I added a preprocessing method that converted images to HLS and cropped and resized image to (200,66).

 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
-The ideal number of epochs was Z as evidenced by ...
-I used an adam optimizer so that manually training the learning rate wasn't necessary.
+The ideal number of epochs was 10 and I used an adam optimizer so that manually training the learning rate wasn't necessary.